-The item refers to one of the common mistakes among students in subtraction exercises that include zero in the internal digits of number.
-The students in the conversion from one unit to the other skip the number zero, as the student II sees as the only conversion in the number was from the thousand digit to units, he ignoring the number in hundreds and tens digits.
-Same thing student III.
+The item refers to one of the common mistakes among students in subtraction exercises that include zero in the internal digits of the number.
+In the conversion from one unit to the other, students skip the number zero.
+The student in example II only made the conversion from the thousand digit to units, while ignoring the numbers in the hundreds and tens digits.
+The student in example III did the same thing.
 Prospective teachers with pedagogical knowledge in subtraction will indicate that option C includes the same error.

-Research process: The questionnaires were passed to the prospective teachers in their first year studying at the beginning of the academic year.
-While prospective teachers in third and fourth year, they given the questionnaires during at the end of same year.
+Research process: The questionnaires were distributed to the prospective teachers in their first year of study, at the beginning of the academic year.
+Prospective teachers in their third and fourth year of study were given the questionnaires at the end of same year.

-The training process in mathematics for prospective teachers in early childhood track
+The training process in mathematics for prospective teachers in the Early Childhood Track

-The colleges for Arabic speakers and the colleges in general in Israel, offer an average of three courses in mathematics and geometry and their instruction in early childhood track.
+Colleges for Arabic speakers and Israeli colleges in general offer an average of three courses in mathematics and geometry and their instruction in the early childhood tracks.
 The syllabi of the courses relate to various subjects in mathematics and geometry and their teaching.
 The courses in mathematics and its teaching relate to topics such as numbers, primary numbers, simple fractions, decimal numbers, four arithmetic operations and data processing.
-The courses of geometry relate to basic topics and concepts in geometry such as: the concept of a point, a line, a ray, an angle, and a plane; the definition and classification of figures and polygons, perimeters and areas of geometric figures, systems of measurement, overlapping triangles and triangles similarity.
+The courses in geometry relate to basic topics and concepts in geometry such as: the concepts of a point, a line, a ray, an angle, and a plane; definition and classification of figures and polygons; perimeters and areas of geometric figures; systems of measurement; overlapping triangles and similar triangles.

 Findings

 In order to conduct the statistical analyzes, each participant was given five scores for each questionnaire (overall score, numbers score, operations score, geometry and measurement score and word problems score) and a total of 10 scores.
-The score for each questionnaire was determined so that the correct answer was one point and the wrong answer was zero point.
+The score for each questionnaire was determined so that the correct answer was one point and the wrong answer was zero points.
 The mean scores for each questionnaire were calculated separately.
-In addition, the scores for each field (numbers, account operations, geometry and measurements and word problems) were calculated separately among the two study groups.
+In addition, the scores for each field (numbers, account operations, geometry and measurements, and word problems) were calculated separately among the two study groups.
 In addition, a comparison was made between the average scores in the different fields in each of the two questionnaires.

 Knowledge of mathematical content among preschool students

 The findings relating to mathematical content knowledge indicate an average of 46 among prospective teachers studying in the third and fourth years and a lower average of 36 among first-year prospective teachers.
-This hierarchy among the two research groups was observed in each of the areas examined in mathematical content knowledge: numbers, arithmetical operations, geometry and measurements and word problems.
-In addition, the findings indicate that in both of the higher average groups there was knowledge related to numbers and that the lowest average was in geometry and measurements.
+This hierarchy among the two research groups was observed in each of the areas examined in mathematical content knowledge (MCK): numbers, arithmetical operations, geometry and measurements, and word problems.
+In addition, the findings indicate that in both of the groups there was higher average knowledge related to numbers and that the lowest average was in geometry and measurements.
 The averages and standard deviations in the areas examined for mathematical content knowledge are presented in Table 1.

 Table 1.
 Means and standard deviations for mathematical content knowledge and for each component